-Prostate cancer isn't routinely screened for because most men have some form of non-aggressive prostate cancer
+Is it true that prostate cancer isn't routinely screened for because most men have some form of non-aggressive prostate cancer?

 There is no organised screening program for prostate cancer anywhere in the world because the only available tools used for early detection are not accurate enough for population screening.
 Find out more...

 Heard by Georgina